What is a vasectomy?

 Are vasectomies reversible?

 Well, in fact, they can be reversed, but there is no guarantee the reversal will succeed.
 Furthermore, it is a much more expensive and lengthy procedure.
-That said, we believe that reversals should be a part of any fully functioning vasectomy program.
+As a rule, with each passing year, the likelihood of a successful reversal goes down.
+Nevertheless, we believe that reversals should be a part of any fully functioning vasectomy program.

 How frequently are vasectomies done?